 About Hue Travel Guide

-- Best Time to Visit: It’s best to visit Hue from August to early September when the weather’s neither too hot nor wet.
+It’s best to visit Hue from August to early September when the weather’s neither too hot nor too wet.
 Or you can be here during April – May to catch the biggest biannual festival in Hue – the Hue Festival.
-The dry season in Hue lasts from March till August, with an average temperature of 35 – 40 degrees Celsius (the hottest month is June).
-The rainy season is from August till February, and the average temperature is around 20 degrees Celsius (typhoon season: September – December)
+The dry season in Hue lasts from March to August, with an average temperature of 35 – 40 degrees Celsius (the hottest month is June).
+The rainy season is from August to February, and the average temperature is around 20 degrees Celsius (typhoon season: September – December)

-- Food in Hue is generally cheap, and some good restaurants don’t allow credit card payments, so prepare small changes in Vietnam Dong to pay for meals
+- Food in Hue is generally cheap, and some good restaurants don’t allow credit card payments, so prepare small changes in Vietnamese Dong to pay for meals

 - Since many of Hue’s attractions are of cultural importance, check out the dress code for each place first to dress properly